Looking At Vistra's Recent Unusual Options Activity

 Vistra Energy is one of the largest power producers and retail energy providers in the us Following the 2024 Energy Harbor acquisition, Vistra owns 41 gigawatts of nuclear, coal, natural gas, and solar power generation along with one of the largest utility-scale battery projects in the world.
 Its retail electricity business serves 5 million customers in 20 states, including almost a third of all Texas electricity consumers.
 Vistra emerged from the Energy Future Holdings bankruptcy as a stand-alone entity in 2016.
 It acquired Dynegy in 2018.

-Having examined the options trading patterns of Vistra, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance
+After a thorough review of the options trading surrounding Vistra, we move to examine the company in more detail.
+This includes an assessment of its current market status and performance.

-Present Market Standing of Vistra Currently trading with a volume of 1,999,246, the VST's price is down by -2.48%, now at $91.75.
-RSI readings suggest the stock is currently may be overbought.
-Anticipated earnings release is in 79 days.
+Current Position of Vistra With a trading volume of 1,343,219, the price of VST is up by 1.62%, reaching $95.8.
+Current RSI values indicate that the stock is may be overbought.
+Next earnings report is scheduled for 76 days from now.
 What Analysts Are Saying About Vistra

-Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $109.5.
+In the last month, 2 experts released ratings on this stock with an average target price of $109.5.

-Consistent in their evaluation, an analyst from BMO Capital keeps a Outperform rating on Vistra with a target price of $109.
-Maintaining their stance, an analyst from UBS continues to hold a Buy rating for Vistra, targeting a price of $110.
+An analyst from UBS persists with their Buy rating on Vistra, maintaining a target price of $110.
+Maintaining their stance, an analyst from BMO Capital continues to hold a Outperform rating for Vistra, targeting a price of $109.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Vistra options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.